 I was always offering myself up to friends, and I couldn’t help but notice them giving me feedback that I was making an impact, and that the career advice is something they’d happily pay for.

-Having your own voice, being original, and staying connected to who your ideal customer really is– their pains, dreams and feelings.
+Having your voice, being original, and staying connected to who your ideal customer is– their pains, dreams, and feelings.

 Ask yourself what marketing actually moves the needle, and focus deeply on that.
 This means knowing your best skill and harnessing that in your marketing.

 For me, my podcast (You Turn Podcast) has aligned with my top skill (communication/content creation) and my values (time freedom, authenticity)…

 As a result, it’s translated into sales and clients, consistently.
 This is just one vein of marketing I put energy into, but if you’re just starting, I recommend mastering one!

 What Are Some of the Things That You See Job Seekers Struggle with the Most?